MrGunflame/DynamicTournament/docs/v3/tournaments/brackets/matches.md

 #### Error

 This response indicates that an error has occured.
-This is mostly sent in response to a request.
+This is commonly sent directly in response to a request.
 The body contains the id of the error that happened.

 | Error        | ID | Description |